-The urban macro deployment scenario focuses on large cells and continuous coverage.
-The key characteristics of this scenario are continuous and ubiquitous coverage in urban areas.
+The urban macro deployment scenario focuses on large cells providing continuous and ubiquitous coverage; there is no requirement that the continuous coverage is provided on all bands of a multi-band BS.
+The key characteristics of this scenario are continuous and ubiquitous coverage for stationary and nomadic devices in urban areas.
 This scenario will be interference-limited, using macro TRxPs (i.e. radio access points above rooftop level).

 Some of its attributes are listed in Table 4.4.